logo

 Your Body in Week 24 of Pregnancy

-As your pregnancy progresses, you may feel more pressure in your body due to the growing size of your uterus and baby.
+As your pregnancy progresses, you may feel more pressure due to the growing size of your uterus and baby.
 It's essential to take care of your body during this time.

 Content Banner